MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/microsoft-search-us-government-environments.md

 ## Microsoft Search features

 The following table outlines whether specified Microsoft Search features are available within the GCC, GCC High, and DoD environments.
+- Next = The next wave of features currently being worked on and will be shipping soon.
+- Next+ = The wave of features that are planned to release after Next.

 | Feature | WW | GCC | GCC High | DoD  |
 | --------- |--------- | --------- | --------- | ---------- |